Kenworth T600: T400 (1988–1997)

 The Kenworth T400 is a Class 8 variant of the T600 semitractor.
-Built with a slightly shortened hood (for a 112-inch BBC length), the T400 was designed for regional shipping and local delivery applications.
+Built with a slightly shortened hood (for a 112-inch BBC length), the T400 was designed for regional shipping and local delivery applications besides vocational use.

 T800 (1987–present)

 Introduced in 1987, the Kenworth T800 is a heavy-duty variant of the T600.
-Produced as both a semitractor and a straight truck, the T800 is distinguished by the T600 in several ways, including its use of round fenders, optional exposed air cleaners, and the use of a grille similar to the W900, the T800 is designed for multiple applications, ranging from severe-service applications, regional and long-haul shipping.
+Produced as both a semitractor and a straight truck, the T800 is distinguished by the T600 in several ways, including its use of round fenders, optional exposed air cleaners, and the use of a grille similar to the W900, the T800 is designed for multiple applications, ranging from severe-service applications, regional and long-haul shipping, most popularly used as a heavy hauler and dump truck as with its successor, the T880.